erikrikarddaniel/su-marine-microbiology/docs/serine_glycine_tutorial.md

 I'm going to use the latter, but I encourage you to also check out KEGG.

 BioCyc is a collection of organism specific metabolic and genomic databases.
-This means you choose which organism you want to work with (click the link "change organism database" in the top right corner) and then get access to information about its metabolic capacity (plus many more things!).
+This means that you choose which organism you want to work with (click the link "change organism database" in the top right corner) and then get access to information about its metabolic capacity (plus many more things!).
 Different organisms have different metabolic capacities and may also differ in how pathways are built.
 Besides the organism specific databases, [MetaCyc](https://metacyc.org) is a collection of *all* pathways.

-To make things clearer, I will use the *E. coli* K-12 database [EcoCyc](https://ecocyc.org) in this tutorial, even though MetaCyc would give us a more complete picture.
+To make things simpler, I will use the *E. coli* K-12 database [EcoCyc](https://ecocyc.org) in this tutorial, even though MetaCyc would give us a more complete picture.

 #### Finding the L-serine and L-glycine synthesis pathway in *E. coli*